ratwolfzero/hopalong_python/README.md

 ### Image Pixels and Color Mapping

-In both program variants, pixels are color-coded based on the frequency of trajectory point "hits," referred to as the "pixel hit count."
+In all program variants, pixels are color-coded based on the frequency of trajectory point "hits," referred to as the "pixel hit count."

 ### Pixel Hit Counts (Density) and Visualization